lsloan/mwrite-peer-review/docs/development-environment-setup-docker-compose.md

 If you prefer to create a personal fork of this repository, use the GitHub UI and clone that repository instead.

 ### Create server configuration files

-First, create directory under `config/server` to store local configuration files (I generally call mine `local`, making the relative path `config/server/local`).
+First, create a directory under `config/server/local` to store local configuration files.

-Create the following files:
+Create the following files inside `config/server/local`:

 #### `database.json`